 With every new thing they try, they get a little hope when it seems to be working.
 Then it stops working, and they’re left to wonder “was I just imagining that it helped?”
 It’s a frustrating cycle to be in, and it can leave you wondering if you’re the only one.
 You may have wondered what some of our clients wonder… “Is this my new normal?
 Do I just complain too much?”

 The short answer is no, it’s not normal, and even though we don’t know each other yet, it’s unlikely that you’re complaining too much.
-Having hip pain at night is not normal, and it can be corrected.
+Having hip pain (at night or otherwise) is not normal, and it can be corrected.
 You can get your energy back, improve your productivity at work and with your family, and feel like yourself again.
 The trick is finding the root cause.

 If your hips get tight through out the day, go to our blog “Tight Hips And How To Fix Them” and read how to stretch out your hips so you can move more freely.